NP95/m/README.md

 ![CMake Badge](https://github.com/stephenry/m/workflows/CI/badge.svg)

 "m" is a solution to a problem posed by a company for an FPGA based position.
 The problem was to scan through a variable length packet and to flag the presence of two randomly placed keys within its payload.
-The problem is closely related to packet parsing, but due to the limited scope of the problem, does not included specifics about the protocol being used.
+The problem is closely related to packet parsing, but due to the limited scope of the problem, does not include the specifics about the protocol being used.

 # Dependencies